About Yoga and Pilates

 - if you come every once in a while, then Pay-as-You-Go is a great option

-Class Passes are a great way to buy classes at a discounted rate, available to those who have committed to a regular practice.
+Class Passes are a great way to buy classes at a discounted rate, available to those who have committed to a semi-regular practice.
 Once you have committed to a Class Pass, we recommend that you plan for and attend the paid number of sessions to get the most out of the discounted offer.

 No. Courses are designed to build on each consecutive week to give you maximum benefit - helping you to build a solid foundation to your practice and help you to achieve your personal goals.
 It's also a very nurturing environment when everybody in the group is progressing along the same journey together.